JackieCortes/surfs_up/README.md

 1) The max value has the difference of 2 points.
 This discrepancy is not significant.
 2) The standard deviation has only an aprox.
 0.5 in difference.
-3) The percentiles kept in 25% and 50% the same gap of 3 units.
+3) All percentiles kept the same gap of 3 or units between June and Dec.
+(Example Perc 25% June 73 vs. Perc 25% Dec 69)

 ![June Temperature Results](https://github.com/JackieCortes/surfs_up/blob/main/D1_JuneT.PNG)